bryceaskey/scutellariaMetabolites/README.md

 ![Image of MobaXTerm SFTP client](figures/docImages/MobaXTerm-Client.PNG)

-*An image of what the MobaXTerm client should look like after setting up an SFTP.*
+*An image of what the MobaXTerm client should look like after setting up an SFTP. *

 **Linux and MacOS users -** The SFTP client recommended by ufrc is [FileZilla](https://filezilla-project.org/).
 Make sure you download the client version, and not the server version.
 [This video](https://mediasite.video.ufl.edu/Mediasite/Play/873a2b08bf1d4ccda49a51f5c84692491d) from ufrc provides a good tutorial on how to setup FileZilla on a MacOS system.
 The process should be nearly identical on a Linux system.
-In short, after downloading and opening FileZilla,
+In short, after downloading and opening FileZilla, enter the name of the host (hpg.rc.ufl.edu), your gatorlink username and password, and the port (22) in the corresponding boxes at the top of the window.
+Click the "Quickconnect" button.
+If this is the first time you have connected to hipergator on the computer, you should get a popup asking if you trust the host.
+Click "OK" on the popup.
+You should now be successfully connected to hipergator.

 <a name="submitting-jobs"></a>
 ## 2. Submitting jobs in hipergator